livmood/livmood/README.md

 ## Olivia Moody 👋
 Hey there!!
-I'm Olivia Moody, A sophomore Computer Science & Data Science Dual Major at NYU.
-With experience in Java, Mobile App Development, Prompt Engineering, Python and more, I'm all about trying new things and being able connect people from different disciplines.
-From my internships to my personal projects and classes I'm always looking to learn more and contribute to exciting projects.
+I'm a sophomore Computer Science & Data Science Dual Major at NYU.
+I have experience in Java, Mobile App Development, Prompt Engineering, Python and more.
+I'm all about trying new things and connecting with people from different disciplines.
+From my internships to my personal projects and classes, I'm always looking to learn more and contribute to exciting projects.

 About me 👨‍🦱
 Name: Olivia Moody